jasonzhang2022/algorithm/src/main/java/jason/algorithm/greedy/readme.md

 #review
-+ TaskScheduleDisjointSet: how to use disjoint set
++ TaskScheduleDisjointSet: how to use disjoint set.
+This is not how typical disjoint set used since here the parent is used to point position, not represent a set.
 + TaskScheudle1: greedy algorithm
 + see also MinimumSpanningTree